marrlab/DomainLab/README.md

 ## Domain Generalization and DomainLab

 Domain Generalization aims at learning domain invariant features by utilizing data from multiple domains so the learned feature can generalize to new unseen domains.
-Domain generalization algorithm try to learn domain invariant features by adding regularization upon the ERM (Emperical Risk Minimization) loss.
-A typical setting of evaluating domain generalization algorithm is the so called leave-one-domain-out scheme, where one dataset is collected from each distribution.
+Domain generalization algorithms try to learn domain invariant features by adding regularization upon the ERM (Emperical Risk Minimization) loss.
+A typical setting of evaluating domain generalization algorithms is the so called leave-one-domain-out scheme, where one dataset is collected from each distribution.
 Each time, one dataset/domain is left as test-set to estimate the generalization performance of a model trained upon the rest of domains/datasets.

 ## Why a dedicated package